 If the client would've never thought of SEO, I don't know what URL structure would the development agency have used and the page speed would have been the same or higher.

-The improvements made on the website made the client realise the importance of SEO, without me or any other SEO consultant the site would’ve not been optimised.
+The improvements made on the website made the client realize the importance of SEO, without me or any other SEO consultant the site would've not been optimized and these results wouldn't have been achieved: